splendidexponent/splendidexponent.github.io/about.markdown

 This is my personal blog.
 Here I write about things I learn in programming.

 This blog is generated using Jekyll and hosted on GitHub Pages.
-I'm using the minima theme with very slight modifications.
+I'm using the minima theme with very slight modification.